 Individual Therapy Tailored to Your Needs, Honoring Your Unique Story

-I offer 50-minute individual therapy sessions tailored to meet your needs, with availability Monday-Thursday.
-Sessions are held virtually via a secure, HIPAA-compliant platform, ensuring your privacy and comfort.
-Teletherapy is just as effective as in-person therapy, offering the added benefit of flexibility.
-Teletherapy eliminates the need for travel and allows you to attend sessions from the comfort of your own space.
-Whether you’re managing your time between work, school, parenting, caregiving, or other responsibilities, virtual sessions make it easier to prioritize your mental health and minimizes disruptions in your schedule.
+Teletherapy is equally effective and offers added flexibility.
+It eliminates travel and allows you to attend sessions from the comfort of your own space.
+Whether you’re balancing work, school, parenting, caregiving, or other responsibilities, virtual sessions make it easier to prioritize your mental health and minimize schedule disruptions.

 THERAPY THAT’S HONEST,